 intent is to provide simple mechanisms, complex semantics and policies

 can and should be implemented in high level APIs based on this library

 running in userland.

 As the name suggests, elements are the basic features we may require from the EVL core for supporting real-time applications in this dual kernel environment.
 Also, only the kernel could provide such features in an efficient way, pure user-space code could not deliver.
-The EVL core defines five of them:
+The EVL core defines six elements:

-monitor.
+Monitor.
 This element has the same purpose than the main kernel’s futex, which is about providing an integrated - although much simpler - set of fundamental thread synchronization features.
-It is used by the EVL library to implement mutexes, condition variables, event flag groups and semaphores in user-space.
+Monitors are used internally by the EVL library to implement mutexes, condition variables, event flag groups and semaphores in user-space.

-file proxy.
+File proxy.
 Linux-based dual kernel systems are nasty by design: the huge set of GPOS features is always visible to applications but they should not to use it when they carry out real-time work with the help of the autonomous core, or risk unbounded response time.
-Because of such exclusion, manipulating files created by the main kernel such as calling printf(3) should not be done directly from time-critical loops.
-A file proxy solves this type of issue by channeling the output it receives to an arbitrary file descriptor, keeping the writer on the out-of-band execution stage.
+Because of such exclusion, issuing I/O file requests such as calling printf(3) should not be done directly from time-critical loops.
+A file proxy solves such issue by offloading I/O operations on in-band files to dedicated workers, keeping the caller on the out-of-band execution stage.

 EVL does not introduce any specific driver model.
 It exports a dedicated kernel API for implementing real-time I/O operations in common character device drivers.
 In fact, the EVL core is composed of a set of such drivers, implementing each class of elements.